Ed-Yang/tiny-AES128-C/README.md

 All material in this repository is in the public domain.

 I am a bit slow to react to pull requests and issues, but I have an ambition to go through all issues sometime in the future and release an API-stable version.

+---

+### Changes in this fork

+* Merge PR #23 Fixes a number of issues with CBC implementation
+* Add CMakeLists.txt
+* Make input and global iv pointer as const